nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ##### Subscribing to updates
 Once the `SavedExerciseListWindow` object has been added to the arraylist of `Observer` in the  `ExerciseHashMap` , it 'subscribes' to notifications whenever the ExerciseHashMap changes.
-Based on the functionality of theHashmap as well as the application, this can be generalised into two distinct scenarios.
+Based on the functionality of the Hashmap as well as the application, this can be generalised into two distinct scenarios.

 * **Adding an exercise** - Whenever a new exercise has been added, there is a possibility of a new key being added.